About Ellern Mede

 “Our belief is never to give up on any patient and to continue having hope no matter how unwell they may be.”

-Nancy Maicoo, Registered Manager and Director of Clinical Operations
+Nancy Maicoo, Director of Clinical Operations

 “We have a high success rate with patients because we commit extraordinary resource in terms of skilled staff, close observation and care, the best therapies and an approach that involves not just the patient but their close relatives as well.”